Abortion in Kenya: The Kenyan Penal Code

-A person is not criminally responsible for performing in good faith and with reasonable care and skill a surgical operation upon any person for his benefit, or upon an unborn child for the preservation of the mother’s life, if the performance of the operation is reasonable, having regard to the patient’s state at the time and to all the circumstances of the case.
+A person is not criminally responsible for performing in good faith and with reasonable care and skill a surgical operation upon any person for his benefit, or upon an unborn child for the preservation of the mother's life, if the performance of the operation is reasonable, having regard to the patient's state at the time and to all the circumstances of the case.

 Abortion and rape

-After the growth of sexual violence coupled with the overall post election violence of the 2007-2008 Kenyan crisis, Kenya saw a need to address the threat and the various consequences of sexual violence particularly against women and girls that had risen in the country.
-Although Kenya's Ministry of Health did not intend to include abortion into the debate at the time, a decade later the topic of rape and abortion was clarified in the Supreme Court.
+After the growth of sexual violence coupled with the overall post election violence of the 2007-2008 Kenyan crisis, Kenya saw a need to address the threat and the various consequences of sexual violence, particularly against women and girls, that had risen in the country.
+Although Kenya's Ministry of Health did not intend to include abortion in the debate at the time, a decade later the topic of rape and abortion was clarified in the Supreme Court.
 Pregnancies that are the result of a rape can be terminated by experts, a June 2019 judgment by the Supreme Court ruled.
 The court was compelled to advise health workers to provide safe and legal abortion in a petition by the Kenyan Federation of Women Lawyers (FIDA).

-Impact of Kenya's restrictive abortion laws
+Impact of abortion laws

 Due to the limitations placed on abortions in the constitution, women often seek secretive and illegal methods of obtaining an abortion in Kenya.

 Historical context

 Aside from the cultural stigmas associated with abortion as a result of traditional customs and religious beliefs, many limiting abortion laws throughout Africa are rooted in rules and regulations set during the colonial era.
-Even after each African country has gained independence and many of the colonizing powers have loosened their own abortion legislation, including Great Britain who ruled the British Colony of Kenya, many African countries including Kenya continue to enforce more restrictive laws.

 During the 1990s, there were increased opposition movements against educating adolescents on sexual reproductive health headed by religious and political leaders in Kenya.
 Both Catholic and Muslim religious leaders led public demonstrations in August 1995.
 President Daniel arap Moi supported these movements until 1999 when he declared support for the purveying of contraception amidst the HIV/AIDS epidemic in Kenya.
 This began a new wave of debates and discourse regarding contraception and sexual reproductive health on a public stage in Kenya.
-In the 1980s and 90s, and in regards to abortion specifically, the Kenyatta National Hospital’s data reveals "incomplete abortions accounted for more than half of all the gynecological admissions."
+In the 1980s and 90s, and in regards to abortion specifically, the Kenyatta National Hospital's data reveals "incomplete abortions accounted for more than half of all the gynecological admissions."